svirgilgood/Reshet-Network/README.md

 ### docs: documentation for different features

-### skg: The React Web Client
+### reshet: The React Web Client

-### skg-scripts: scripts for parsing data
+### reshet-scripts: scripts for parsing data

 Primarily, these are python scripts to parse data and pull in the data in a pipeline or controled form.
-Many of the functions tested in the `skg-notes` directory are incorporated into scripts here.
+Many of the functions tested in the `reshet-notes` directory are incorporated into scripts here.

-This directory also contains the subdirectory `skg-notes` which contains the jupiter notebooks for exploring data.
+This directory also contains the subdirectory `reshet-notes` which contains the jupiter notebooks for exploring data.